-- Holding a formal meeting with parents and the school's point of contact in the School Attendance Support Team. - Working with the LA to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.
+- Holding a formal meeting with parents and the school's point of contact in the School Attendance Support Team. - Working with the LA to put an attendance contract, a parenting order, or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.